 Good article in Cre@te Online (why do I feel the overwhelming desire to add the word 'shock' there?
 I'll resist).
-It's an interview with Bill Moggridge of IDEO - genuine design legend, and the man who coined the phrase 'interaction design' (review of his DIS plenary here).
-Although he doesn't mention it, he seems stoked by a lot of what he heard at DIS2002 (me too!), particularly the Dunne & Raby and Tom Moran talks I mentioned earlier (full Moran notes here).
-After Dunne & Raby's talk on their Placebo Project (prototype 'furniture' containing embedded devices interacting with various aspects of the electromagnetic spectrum), Moggridge made the observation that the aesthetics of the furniture (a chair, low and high tables) had receded to an über-minimalism - they looked almost like abstract representations of chairs, tables, etc.
+It's an interview with Bill Moggridge of IDEO, the genuine design legend, and the man who coined the phrase 'interaction design'.
+Although he doesn't mention it, he seems excited by a lot of what he heard at DIS2002 (as I was), particularly the Dunne & Raby and Tom Moran talks I mentioned earlier (full Moran notes here).
+After Dunne & Raby's talk on their Placebo Project (prototype 'furniture' containing embedded devices interacting with various aspects of the electromagnetic spectrum), Moggridge made the observation that the aesthetics of the furniture (a chair, low and high tables) had receded to an über-minimalism —they looked almost like abstract representations of chairs, tables, etc.

-Moggridge noted that the aesthetics recede as behaviour becomes more important - that behaviour is the aspect people actually engage with.
+Moggridge noted that the aesthetics recede as behaviour becomes more important—that behaviour is the aspect people actually engage with.
 According to my notes, Dunne replied that "we reduced the aesthetic dimension to the bare necessity, as we're more interested in what surrounds them" (in terms of environment or behaviour).
-That this "abstract, simple design" (which was also beautifully-realised imho) means that the adoptees focused on behaviour.
-In the Cre@te Online article, Moggridge elucidated a little further, talking of a New Rationalism (almost sounds like a manifesto opportunity).
+That this "abstract, simple design" (which was also beautifully-realised) means that the adoptees focused on behaviour.
+In the Cre@te Online article, Moggridge elucidated a little further, talking of a New Rationalism (which almost sounds like a manifesto opportunity).

 In terms of ubiquitous computing (e.g. Moggridge makes the point that digital cameras are 'invisibly' developing into computers), this recessive approach is surely key.
 But as our web-based products become smarter and tend towards exhibiting behaviour, or allowing user-behaviour to drive the product, perhaps a recessive elegance should be foremost?

-This doesn't just mean aping the faux-Swiss School, or Bauhaus-lite, movements of recent years - where bold san-serifs dominate sweeping vectored landscapes of grey and process colours, just for the sake of it - but really thinking about interaction design (and its aesthetics) providing platforms or environments for user or system behaviour.
-Providing the simplicity of operation found in Muji, Audi, and Apple products; establishing that the action of the content and the user is the most important aspect of the system (i.e. the behaviour) rather than a surface sheen of attractiveness - and not least using these approaches to create a seductive aesthetic too, as, say, Jonathan Ives' team has (their key philosophy?
+This doesn't just mean aping the faux-Swiss School, or Bauhaus-lite, movements of recent years—where bold san-serifs dominate sweeping vectored landscapes of grey and process colours, effectively just for the sake of it—but really thinking about interaction design (and its aesthetics) providing platforms or environments for user or system behaviour.
+Providing the simplicity of operation found in Muji, Audi, and Apple products; establishing that the action of the content and the user is the most important aspect of the system (i.e. the behaviour) rather than a surface sheen of attractiveness - and not least using these approaches to create a seductive aesthetic too, as, say, Jonathan Ive's team has (their key philosophy?
 "Do it better, simpler, and more elegantly").

 Maybe a New Rationalism is one possible future methodology for design after the kind of intensely behaviour-oriented challenges posed by recent developments around the Semantic Web?